Basically, M.U.G.E.N allows users to create their own 2D fighting game using the core game

 2D fighting games were usually downloadable in packs, while characters

-were usually downloaded separately.
+were downloaded separately.
 I always tested out the characters

 to see if they were "good enough" to be in my game (weren't missing any

 important moves or animations).
-To my surprise, some of them had very accurate
+To my surprise, some of them had pretty accurate

-movelists and played like they should!
+movelists and played close enough to their original versions.
 However, in those days, there were

 no Street Fighter III or Marvel VS Capcom 2 sprites in existence

-for new user-created characters, most of which were Capcom, SNK and Marvel
+searching for new or "new-and-improved" user-creations, most of which were

-with bad animation, Dragonball Z characters, 8-bit Nintendo characters,
+sprites with bad animations, Dragonball Z characters, 8-bit Nintendo characters,

-or joke characters... all of which I wasn't interested in for my project.
+or just "joke" characters... all of which I wasn't interested in for my project.

-against Dan in my game... his background was his stage from SFA3, with
+against Dan in my game... fighting on his SFA3 stage with

 Sometimes, I had to choose between different versions of stages & BGM's